Eniii68/Template-HsH/README.md

 [the snippets section](https://lab.it.hs-hannover.de/qxx-tul-u1/latex-template-hsh/-/snippets).
 This will be a good starting point or maybe even already be what you want.

+### How can I increase the left margin for printing?

+What you are trying to mmodify is called the "bindin correction".
+The option for that is `BCOR`.
+You can set it to any size know to LaTeX and the margin will be increased accordingly, always on the left side for `oneside` documents and alternating for `twoside` documents.

+> **Note** the textarea is not reduced, only moved.
+So a very large value for `BCOR` will
+> move the content off the page.

 ### Italic vs. upright Index? (changing subscript)

 The classes by default set all sub scripts upright ("steil" in German), because this is